In UP for poll campaign, Chhattisgarh CM Baghel booked for flouting COVID-19 norms | Politics

 The Uttar Pradesh police lodged an FIR against Chhattisgarh Chief Minister Bhupesh Baghel on Sunday for allegedly flouting COVID-19 norms while campaigning for a Congress candidate in Noida for the assembly polls, officials said.

-The case, lodged under the Epidemic Diseases Act, names 'others' also as accused besides the senior Congress leader from Chhattisgarh.
+The case, lodged under the Epidemic Diseases Act, names 'others' also as accused besides the senior Congress leader from Chhattisgarh, even as Pathak said the development was indicative of “fear” due to the “growing support base” of her party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)